 state that the target state for the actuator is updated

 as soon as the state of the actuator changes.
 One finds

 that complex and reactive motion patterns may emerge,

 with the actual motion pattern realized being dependent

 on the initial conditions.

-Cognitive systems may be biological or artificial intelligences (AI).
+regards both biological and artificial intelligences (AI).